mathemakitten/poetry/04 - Wayfinding.md

 a reputation hiding untold stories, lived only by those on the perimeter

-i dare you to walk the streets of multiple colours to find the imperfect truth
+I dare you to walk the streets of multiple colours to find the imperfect truth

 isn't it telling that Nørrebro is mentioned for its multiculturalism